bittorrent/mongoose-context-protected-plugin/README.md

 ##What problem does this solve?
 Rather than calling `save` or `toObject`/`toJSON` on your model, two alternatives, `contextProtectedRead`/`contextProtectedWrite` are exposed that take into account the context (generally the user that is requesting the change).
-This is generally useful when performing action on the model because of an api call made from a user.
+This is generally useful when performing an action on the model because of an api call made from a user.

 ##Usage